Which iPad should you choose? Our complete guide

 |---|---|---|---|---|---|---|---|

-Now that we’ve seen the best iPads of the moment, I don’t intend to stop there.
-In this section, I’m giving you all the tips to consider to find the iPad that suits you!
-It’s like a little step-by-step guide to follow before making your decision.
-It will always give you a boost to help you!
-In any case, that’s what it’s for.
+Now that we’ve looked at the best iPads of the moment, I don’t want to stop there.
+In this section, I’ll walk you through the main points to consider when choosing the iPad that suits you best.
+Think of it as a short step-by-step guide before making your decision.
+It should give you a clearer idea of what really matters, which is exactly what it’s here for.

-In my opinion, the first question to ask yourself before starting your research is the main function for which you plan to use your iPad.
-Here are the models I recommend based on your wants and needs:
+In my opinion, the first question to ask yourself before starting your research is what you mainly plan to use your iPad for.
+Here are the models I recommend depending on your needs:

-- Leisure (video, games, reading): If you want to watch series, play games, and read, in my opinion, the iPad Air is the one you need.
-It ticks all the boxes (power, beautiful display, and above all, good price).
-If you want more quality and smoothness for heavy games, you can also consider the iPad Pro, even if it’s more expensive.
-If you download movies and games, I recommend choosing these storage capacity options: 128 or 256 GB.
+- Leisure (video, games, reading): If you want to watch series, play games, and read, I think the iPad Air is the model to look at first.
+It ticks all the boxes: power, a beautiful display, and a fair price.
+If you want even better quality and smoother performance for demanding games, you can also consider the iPad Pro, although it is much more expensive.
+If you download movies and games, I recommend choosing 128 or 256 GB of storage.

-- Work and productivity: For office tasks, video calls, and multitasking, the iPad Air + keyboard does the job very well.
-However, if you work with large files or do editing, it’s better to go for the iPad Pro.
-It will be much more comfortable for you.
+- Work and productivity: For office tasks, video calls, and multitasking, the iPad Air with a keyboard does the job very well.
+However, if you work with large files or edit photos and videos, it’s better to go for the iPad Pro.
+It will simply be more comfortable in the long run.

-- Artistic creation: For drawing, retouching, video, and music, the iPad Pro is the best of the best with its screen, faithful color rendering, and smooth Apple Pencil experience.
-But if you have a smaller budget, the iPad Air remains a very good choice for all your creative activities.
-By the way, I recommend getting the compatible Apple Pencil right from the start.
-It will be easier for you!
+- Creative work: For drawing, retouching, video, and music, the iPad Pro remains the strongest choice thanks to its screen, accurate color rendering, and smooth Apple Pencil experience.
+But if your budget is tighter, the iPad Air is still a very good option for creative work.
+By the way, I recommend buying the compatible Apple Pencil from the start.
+It will make things much easier.

-- Studies: No doubt about it, the combo: iPad 10 + keyboard + stylus does the job very well.
-With this model, you’ll be able to take notes, annotate PDFs, attend video classes, all while carrying it easily.
-To keep all your courses safe, I recommend going for 256 GB of storage.
+- Studies: No doubt about it: the iPad with A16 + keyboard + stylus combo works very well.
+With this model, you’ll be able to take notes, annotate PDFs, attend video classes, and still carry it around easily.
+To keep all your coursework safe, I recommend choosing 256 GB of storage.

-Secondly, I recommend taking a closer look at the features of each iPad.
-Even though I already discussed them in each iPad presentation, I explain each of the main features in more detail below:
+Second, I recommend taking a closer look at each iPad’s features.
+Even though I already covered them in the model-by-model presentation, here are the main elements explained in a little more detail:

 Screen size

-To explain, the 10.9/11-inch format is the most versatile: it fits well in the hand while slipping easily into a bag.
-It’s not bulky at all.
-Plus, it’s ideal for reading, note-taking, and even streaming.
-On the other hand, if you want to be more comfortable, the 12.9/13-inch format will suit you better.
-It makes everything related to editing, retouching, and multitasking easier.
+To keep things simple, the 11-inch format is the most versatile: it feels comfortable in the hand while still slipping easily into a bag.
+It isn’t bulky at all, and it’s ideal for reading, note-taking, and even streaming.
+On the other hand, if you want more comfort and screen space, the 13-inch format will suit you better.
+It makes editing, retouching, and multitasking much easier.

 Chip (performance)

-To make the word “chip” more meaningful to you, know that it’s simply synonymous with power. iPads equipped with A-series chips are more than sufficient for daily use: video, classes, games, and note-taking, for example.
-On the other hand, there are iPads with M-series chips that are as powerful as Apple computers, since they have the same series of chips.
-They handle creation, editing, 3D, and heavy multitasking well.
-If you’re hesitating and prefer to keep your iPad for a long time, I recommend prioritizing an iPad with an M chip.
+To make the word “chip” more meaningful, think of it simply as the iPad’s power. iPads with A-series chips are more than enough for everyday use, including video, classes, games, and note-taking.
+M-series chips, on the other hand, are closer to what you find in Apple computers.
+They handle creative work, editing, 3D, and heavy multitasking very well.
+If you’re hesitating and want to keep your iPad for a long time, I recommend prioritizing an iPad with an M chip.

 Storage capacity

-If you’re used to using the cloud, 64 to 128 GB may be enough for you.
-But if you download videos, games, or heavy projects, go for 256 GB or more.
-For your information, creative apps and even some games are heavy: it’s better to anticipate than to have to delete items often.
+If you’re used to relying on the cloud, 128 GB may be enough for you.
+But if you download videos, games, or large creative projects, go for 256 GB or more.
+Just so you know, creative apps and even some games can take up a lot of space.
+It’s better to plan ahead than to constantly delete files later.

 Photo/video

-Rest assured, all iPads do very well for video calls.
-But the Pro models offer superior quality in terms of sensors, mics, and video processing.
-For calls, you mainly need to check whether the front camera is in landscape mode (all the models presented have it).
-If you sometimes film or vlog, the iPad Pro offers better video and audio results.
+Rest assured, all current iPads do very well for video calls.
+But the Pro models offer better quality when it comes to sensors, microphones, and video processing.
+For calls, the main thing to check is whether the front camera is positioned in landscape mode, which is the case for all the models presented here.
+If you sometimes film or vlog, the iPad Pro will give you better video and audio results.

 Connector

-In general, recent models use USB-C, and that’s not a bad thing.
-Honestly, it’s easier for charging and especially for connecting an external display, an SSD, or a card reader.
-Basically, with a USB-C port, there’s no need for adapters anymore.
+In general, recent models use USB-C, and that’s a good thing.
+Honestly, it makes charging easier and is especially useful for connecting an external display, an SSD, or a card reader.
+Basically, with a USB-C port, you need far fewer adapters.

 Compatibility

-Before buying an accessory to use with your iPad, be sure to check your iPad’s generation and size.
-I’m telling you this because for a keyboard or an Apple Pencil, there may be similar versions, but not all suited to your iPad; it would be a shame to get it wrong.
+Before buying an accessory for your iPad, always check your iPad’s generation and size.
+I’m mentioning this because keyboards and Apple Pencils can look very similar, but they are not all compatible with every iPad.
+It would be a shame to get it wrong.
 Don’t worry, a quick check beforehand is enough to avoid unpleasant surprises.

 Apple Pencil

-After your iPad model, I’d say the second most important item is the Apple Pencil.
-There are several, so it’s not always easy to choose.
-To save you time, I explain everything about the different Apple Pencils:
+After choosing your iPad model, I’d say the second most important accessory is the Apple Pencil.
+There are several versions, so it isn’t always easy to choose.
+To save you time, here’s a quick overview of the different Apple Pencils:

-- Apple Pencil Pro: it’s primarily made for demanding creatives.
-It enables more gestures, more precise control, and above all excellent responsiveness for drawing and retouching.
+- Apple Pencil Pro: it is mainly designed for demanding creatives.
+It offers more gestures, more precise control, and excellent responsiveness for drawing and retouching.

-- Apple Pencil USB-C: for charging and pairing (the first time), it must be plugged in.
-Otherwise, it works via Bluetooth.
-It’s suitable for annotation and sketches.
-It’s simpler and precise, but without pressure sensitivity.
+- Apple Pencil USB-C: for charging and pairing the first time, it needs to be plugged in.
+After that, it works via Bluetooth.
+It is suitable for annotation and sketching.
+It’s simpler and precise, but it does not offer pressure sensitivity.

-- Apple Pencil (2nd generation): I’d say it’s the perfect compromise.
-It charges wirelessly and handles pressure and tilt.
-It’s great for note-taking and illustration.
+- Apple Pencil (2nd generation): I’d say this is the perfect compromise for compatible older models.
+It charges wirelessly and supports pressure and tilt.
+It’s excellent for note-taking and illustration.

-- Apple Pencil (1st generation): as you might guess, this one is starting to get old.
-If your iPad isn’t compatible with the other Apple Pencil models, go for this one.
+- Apple Pencil (1st generation): as you can probably guess, this one is starting to feel a little old.
+If your iPad is not compatible with the other Apple Pencil models, this is the one to choose.

-Otherwise, I clearly recommend prioritizing the Apple Pencil (2nd generation) or the Pro.
+Otherwise, I clearly recommend prioritizing Apple Pencil Pro when your iPad supports it, or Apple Pencil (2nd generation) for compatible older models.

-The Magic Keyboard is quite simply the key element to make the iPad almost a laptop.
-It’s a backlit keyboard, with a precise trackpad and a stable angle for long sessions.
+The Magic Keyboard is quite simply the key accessory if you want to turn your iPad into something close to a laptop.
+It’s a backlit keyboard with a precise trackpad and a stable angle for long working sessions.

 AirPods

-For sound, the AirPods 4 are simple, with pairing in a few seconds and good mics for video calls.
-The AirPods Pro 2 are already efficient and high-performing.
-They add excellent noise cancellation.
-You’ll be able to work easily in an open space, in a café, or on the train.
-In any case, since they’re part of the Apple ecosystem, they’re easier and smoother to use.
+For sound, the AirPods 4 are simple to use, pair in just a few seconds, and have good microphones for video calls.
+AirPods Pro 2 are already very effective and add excellent noise cancellation.
+You’ll be able to work more comfortably in an open space, a café, or on the train.
+Since they’re part of the Apple ecosystem, they’re also smoother and easier to use day to day.

 Depending on your budget

-Because we do have to think about it, budget is always important to take into account.
+Because we do have to think about it, budget is always an important factor.

-For small budgets, I recommend opting for the iPad 10.
-It’s an entry-level model that offers the essentials: smooth for the web, video, note-taking, and everyday apps.
-You’ll just need to add the Apple Pencil USB-C to edit PDFs and do simple drawings.
-With this iPad + this Apple Pencil, you’ll be under the €600 mark.
+For smaller budgets, I recommend choosing the iPad with A16.
+It is the entry-level model, but it still covers the essentials: web browsing, video, note-taking, and everyday apps.
+You’ll just need to add the Apple Pencil USB-C to annotate PDFs and make simple drawings.
+With this iPad and this Apple Pencil, you should stay under the €600 mark.

 To find good deals and pay less, you can always look at refurbished options or education offers.
 If you already have an iPad, you can resell it to buy a newer one.
 In general, resale prices are attractive.
-And even if storage pushes the budget up, you still have to choose it well.
-In my opinion, it’s better to aim high at the beginning than to end up blocked—or at least limited—later on.
+And even if more storage increases the budget, you still need to choose it carefully.
+In my opinion, it’s better to aim a little higher from the beginning than to feel stuck—or at least limited—later on.

-To conclude, I recommend taking a good look at the accessories associated with your iPad:
+To finish, I recommend taking a close look at the accessories that go with your iPad:

 Stylus

 As I was saying, if you take notes or draw, the Apple Pencil really makes a difference.
-Recent models are compatible with USB-C, Apple Pencil (1st and 2nd generations), and Apple Pencil Pro.
-For older iPads, it’s important to check which styluses are compatible or not.
+Recent models are compatible with Apple Pencil (USB-C), Apple Pencil Pro, and, in some cases, Apple Pencil (1st generation).
+For older iPads, it is important to check exactly which stylus is compatible.

 Keyboard

-For regular typing, the Magic Keyboard (or Magic Keyboard Folio, depending on the model) is a real plus: integrated trackpad, stable angles, pleasant typing.
-Note that folio keyboards are more affordable and comfortable.
+For regular typing, the Magic Keyboard or Magic Keyboard Folio, depending on the model, is a real plus: integrated trackpad, stable angles, and comfortable typing.
+Folio keyboards are also more affordable and still comfortable.

 Protection

-We think about it for our phone, but not necessarily for the iPad.
-Yet a good case and a tempered glass screen protector would prevent scares and micro-scratches.
+We think about it for our phones, but not always for iPads.
+Yet a good case and a tempered glass screen protector can help avoid scares and micro-scratches.
 If it’s a family iPad, I even recommend choosing a reinforced case.
-If you use an Apple Pencil, opt for a case that allows charging and magnetizing the stylus.
-One last little tip on protection: if you watch videos, a stand integrated into the case is a bit more practical.
+If you use an Apple Pencil, choose a case that allows the stylus to attach and charge properly.
+One last little tip for protection: if you watch videos, a case with an integrated stand is more practical.

 Charger and cable

-Depending on the model and the retailer of your iPad, the charger isn’t always included.
-If that’s your case, get a USB-C charger of at least 20 W, or even 30 W for larger models.
-At least you’ll be well equipped!
+Depending on the model and the retailer, the charger may not always be included with your iPad.
+If that’s the case, get a USB-C charger of at least 20 W, or even 30 W for larger models.
+At least you’ll be properly equipped.

-I’ll stop here on the best iPads of the moment.
-I hope this article has been useful in choosing your future iPad.
-By the way, I won’t fail to update it as new releases come out.
+I’ll stop here for this guide to the best iPads of the moment.
+I hope this article helps you choose your future iPad.
+By the way, I’ll make sure to update it as new models are released.

-To stay on trend, I invite you to take a look at our guide to the best instant cameras.
+To stay in the same spirit, I invite you to take a look at our guide to the best instant cameras.

-See you soon for new photo accessory guides.
+See you soon for more photo accessory guides.

 Written by Sylvain PONS